xttrust/simple-battleships/README.md

 ### Game Inputs

-- Allows the user to input their guesses and provides feedback on the result.
+- Allows the user to input their guesses and provides feedback on the result. \n
 ![Game Inputs](docs/game-inputs.png)

 ### Game Over